-Population figures extrapolated for the watershed from the U.S. Census Bureau and the Minnesota State Demographic Center estimates that the watershed's population will decrease from a population of approximately 4,600 in 1990 to a population of approximately 3,900 people in the year 2010.
-Similarly, the six cities with WWTFs within the watershed whose combined population was 3,633 individuals in 1990 are expected to have a projected total population of 3,426 individuals by 2010.
+Population figures extrapolated for the watershed from the U.S Census Bureau and the Minnesota State Demographic Center estimates that the watershed's population will decrease from a population of approximately 5,500 in 1990 to a population of approximately 4,950 by the year 2010.
+Similarly, the two cities within the watershed are expected to see their combined population of approximately 4,160 individuals decrease to a population of about 3,900 individuals by the year 2010.